New Jersey Eye Injury Lawyer

 - Once the injury is stabilized, report the accident to the appropriate supervisor or Human Resources department

 - Keeping all medical records, including follow up treatment and prescription medications

 - Filing the appropriate workers’ compensation insurance forms

 While some workers may think their injury will get better on its own, prolonging treatment can have devastating consequences.
 To ensure you receive the workers’ compensation benefits you deserve, be sure to file the necessary forms within the specified deadline.

-South Jersey Workers’ Compensation Lawyers at Pietras Saracino Smith & Meeks LLP Help Injured Workers Claim the Benefits They Deserve
+New Jersey Eye Injury Lawyers at Pietras Saracino Smith & Meeks LLP Help Injured Workers Claim the Benefits They Deserve